gohugoio/hugoThemesSiteBuilder/README.md

 ## Credit Photo

-Image credit used in the live preview
+Image credit used in the live preview.

 ```txt
 Images resource: